clarknelson/craft-recaptcha-3/README.md

 A Craft CMS 3 plugin to verify the user's humanity via Google's reCAPTCHA v3.

-## Requirements

-This plugin requires Craft CMS 3.0.0 or later.

-## Installation

-To install the plugin, follow these instructions.

-1. Open your terminal and go to your Craft project:

-        cd /path/to/project

-2. Then tell Composer to load the plugin:

-        composer require clarknelson/craft-recaptcha-3

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft reCAPTCHA 3.
-Or install from the command line:

-        ./craft plugin/install craft-recaptcha-3

 ## Craft reCaptcha 3 Overview

 Google's reCaptcha service is the industry leader in determining whether a website visitor is human or robot.
 Their newest version (v3) does not require any human challenge such as a checkbox.
 Google will determine whether the user is human based on their browser characteristics, visiting history, and cookie information.
 The request to Google must come from a server, not a browser, which is where this plugin comes in.
 It attempts to take the busy work out of validating reCaptcha with Google by providing a drop-in solution.